Have You Been Suffering From Feelings Of Panic, Anxiety, Or Irritability?

 Most folks that come in are hoping for fast relief, given that they have been feeling so uncomfortable.
 We will talk about what you have tried already that may have been helpful.
 Certain modalities such as journaling, exercise, deep breathing exercises and/or meditation, are wonderful coping strategies to take care of you in the present and manage your anxiety.

 Once we have determined the underlying causes of your anxiety, we may decide that talk therapy will be the primary approach, aiding you to identify underlying emotions and sort out situations that may be fueling your anxiety.
 Identifying maladaptive thought patterns and replacing them with positive thoughts are an integral part in our work.
-If trauma is at the heart of your distress, we may also employ the use of EMDR.
-Together we will decide if a medication evaluation would be beneficial.
+If trauma is at the heart of your distress, we can consider integrating EMDR into our work together.

 Anxiety is very treatable.
 Our sessions will provide a safe and non-judgmental space to share your thoughts and feelings, and to restore hope.
 Before you know it, you will feel in control of your life again, not burdened by anxiety and worry as you had been before.